Description of Classes

 Shakespeare: Covering two plays per year, this course cultivates delight and depth, complimenting at-home reading with a dynamic classroom experience that includes short lectures, group analysis, recitation, and exposure to famous quotes and literary devices.
 Students prepare a scene for our year-end banquet.

-Science: We cycle through a 3-year rotation of a living books science curriculum.
+Science: We cycle through a 4-year rotation of a living science education.
 Biology.
+Physics.
 Chemistry.
 Human Anatomy. *All reading is done at home; labs only are completed at co-op.

-Elective: We cycle through a 3-year rotation.
+Elective: We cycle through a 4-year rotation.
 Government/Economics.
+Ourselves, In Our Time (Adulting 101).
 Worldview.
 Logic.

 To Top